moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 [HTTP Routing Service](http_routing_service.md) does require that tokens are routable, so we can make decision based on a token itself which Cell is the correct one to authenticate the token.

+## Goals

+This documents tries to describe the following goals:

+- Routable tokens to be decode by HTTP Router
+- Capture and describe usage of existing tokens
+- Define support for many encryption keys
+- Define the pattern allowing online encryption keys rotation
+- Deprecate and remove legacy encryption keys, or legacy strategies
+- Unify storing of secrets and tokens
+- Move away from `attr-encrypted` to use a single secrets framework
+- Introduce transit/shared key to be used with Org Mover

+## Non-goals

+This document is not meant to re-asses the need for the secrets, their lifecycle or how they are managed by the application.

 ### Tokens and cookies